ewoks-kit/ewokscore/doc/index.rst

-ewoskcore |release|
+ewokscore |release|
 ===================

-ewoskcore provides an API for defining workflows in Ewoks.
+ewokscore provides an API for defining workflows in Ewoks.

-ewoskcore has been developed by the `Software group <http://www.esrf.eu/Instrumentation/software>`_ of the `European Synchrotron <https://www.esrf.eu/>`_.
+ewokscore has been developed by the `Software group <http://www.esrf.eu/Instrumentation/software>`_ of the `European Synchrotron <https://www.esrf.eu/>`_.

 .. toctree::
     :maxdepth: 2